 Choose passwords that are at least 8 characters, and contain numbers, lower and upper case letters, and special characters.
 Your password is more secure the longer it is.
 Do not use the same password between websites, especially sites that contain financial information such as online banking.

-Ensure you are running anti-virus and keeping it up to date to protect yourself from viruses and malware that can steal personal information, send spam, and commit fraud.
+Ensure you are running anti-virus software and keeping it up to date to protect yourself from viruses and malware that can steal personal information, send spam, and commit fraud.

-Control physical access to your computer or mobile device to prevent unauthorized access to your online accounts, and prevent the possibility of malicious software such as key loggers or tracking software from being installed by other people.
+Control physical access to your computer or mobile device to prevent unauthorized access to your online accounts, and prevent the possibility of malicious software, such as key loggers or tracking software from being installed by other people.
 Use a password to lock your computer or mobile device and make sure to lock it when away.